zainkhan-afk/Document-Classification-LayoutLMv3/README.md

 ## Model Training and Inference

-In order to perform model inference please download the finetuned model and config from [here](https://drive.google.com/drive/folders/1zu6P7S-CDduk326grC90nej8DGbvLjCK?usp=sharing).
+In order to perform model inference clone this repository and please download the finetuned model and config from [here](https://drive.google.com/drive/folders/1zu6P7S-CDduk326grC90nej8DGbvLjCK?usp=sharing).
 Create a directory called 'checkpoints' inside the 'document_classification' directory and place the 'pytorch_model.bin' and 'config.json' files inside the 'checkpoints' directory.
 The directory structure should look like as follows:

 ```
 Document-Classification-LayoutLMv3